 A first offense DUI is a Class 1 Misdemeanor.
 Penalties for a first offense DUI include:

 The court may grant a first time offender permission to drive to and from work, school, and/or alcohol counseling.
 The court may also restrict or revoke your driving privilege for up to 1 year.

 Before your driver's license will be reinstated you will be required to complete an SR22 filing with the DMV.
-You can obtain your SR22 insurance policy and filing by entering your zip code below and completing the simple form on the following page:
+You can obtain your SR22 insurance policy and filing by clicking on the button below and completing the simple form on the following page:

 As of July 2011, South Dakota is implementing ignition interlock pilot trials.
 At this time, there is not yet an ignition interlock requirement associated with a first offense DUI.
 This may change soon.
 Most states are now using ignition interlock devices to help prevent drunk driving.

 If you have been convicted of a DUI, you will need to purchase SR22 insurance.
 When you purchase SR22 insurance, your insurance company provides proof of financial responsibility to the South Dakota Department of Public Safety.
 They do this by filing a "form SR22".
 If possible, ask your insurance company to do this electronically, as this speeds up the transaction significantly.